-Are you planning a trip to the Amalfi Coast and trying to find the perfect Amalfi Coast itinerary and where to stay in Amalfi Coast you have come to the right place.
+Are you planning a trip to the Amalfi Coast and trying to find the perfect 5-day Amalfi Coast itinerary, things to do along the coast, and where to stay on Amalfi Coast?

 The Amalfi Coast is dotted with spectacular views, seaside cliffs, and sumptuous villas, which have elevated the coastline to one of the most fabulous and unique destinations in the world.

-Its cultural landscape include churches, gardens, vineyards and towns that are divided into thirteen different municipalities, and UNESCO World Heritage sites.
+Its cultural landscape includes churches, gardens, vineyards, and towns that are divided into thirteen different municipalities, and UNESCO World Heritage sites.

-Positano, Amalfi, and Ravello are the area’s top destinations, attracting thousands of travelers each year and this Amalfi Coast Itineray will not only help you plan your vacation but decide which town to make your home base.
+Positano, Amalfi, and Ravello are the area’s top destinations, attracting thousands of travelers each year and my five-day Amalfi Coast Itinerary will not only help you plan your vacation but help you to decide which town to make your home base.

 As far as road trips go, it doesn’t get more cinematic than the Blue Highway, the 43-mile-long “road with 1,001 turns” that skirts the southern tip of Italy’s Sorrentine Peninsula.